 Tests and Exams

-- Blood tests will be done to check vitamin D, creatinine, calcium, and phosphate levels.
+Blood tests will be done to check vitamin D, creatinine, calcium, phosphate, electrolytes, alkaline phosphatase and parathyroid hormone levels.

 Treatment of Osteomalacia

 Treatment may involve vitamin D, calcium, and phosphorus supplements taken by mouth.
-People who cannot properly absorb nutrients through the intestines may need larger doses of vitamin D and calcium.
+People who cannot absorb nutrients well through the intestines may need larger doses of vitamin D and calcium.

 People with certain conditions may need regular blood tests to monitor blood levels of phosphorus and calcium.

-Some people with vitamin deficiency disorders will see improvement within a few weeks.
-You should heal completely with treatment in about 6 months.
+Some people with vitamin deficiency disorders will get better within a few weeks.
+With treatment, healing should happen within 6 months.